Kakching: Culture and Tourism

 Kakching participates in many cultural fields reflecting the heritage of the Meitei people, including storytelling and dance (Nat Sankirtan and Meitei Pung Cholom), as well as the martial arts Thang-Ta, Satjal, Mukna, and the sport of Kangjei.
-The Kakching Haraoba festival is one of six Lai Haraoba in the state of Manipur.
+The Kakching Haraoba festival is one of four Lai Haraoba in the state of Manipur.
 This festival is in part a recollection of the creation stories played by the deities with the first origin of this universe and evolution of plants and animals through the will of Atiya Shidaba.

 The People's Museum in Kakching houses many ethnic and valuable items.
 Additionally, the municipality has three cinema halls that provide daily shows.

 The dialect of Meitei language spoken in Kakching is slightly different from the main Meitei language in terms of tone and style.

-Markets, including those run by the local company ADAM Kakching, where wood products and gift-items are sold, have attracted people from outside the town.

-Another popular attraction in the town is Uyok Ching - Kakching Garden.
+Regarding culinary items, the town consumes the typical Manipuri style cuisines.
+Kakching is famous for its special snacks like Kakching Bora (which is available only in Kakching), Chasubi (looks like a spicy pizza and available in Kakching only), Kabok and Singju.
+There are many websites that deliver Kakching Bora and Manipuri pickles all over India.